A HISTORICAL RECORD: CREATION TO PATRIARCHS

 In this stretch of history two trends stand out clearly in God's dealings with humanity:

 ¤ The depravity after the Fall.
 God continues with humans, but we seem dead set on self-destruction.
 From the Flood to Noah to Babel, humanity turns against God almost by default.
-God started dealing with one man, and the promised nation out of him, but again rebellion and apostasy becomes a recurring refrain, right through their deliverance from Egypt and into the Promised Land.
+Perhaps in response, God started dealing with one man, and make astounding promises to him.

 ¤ The grace and faithfulness of God.
-No matter what, God sticks to His promises, and whenever His people calls out to Him in self-caused distress, He hears and delivers them.
-He made a promise to Abraham that his descendants will inherit the land of Canaan, and it was fulfilled.
+No matter what, God sticks to His promises, and whenever people calls out to Him in self-caused distress, He hears and delivers them.
+He made a promise to Abraham that his descendants will inherit the land of Canaan and, as we shall see, it was fulfilled.